georgeto20/CIS-700-008/README.md

-This branch contains the notebook for the final project in my Interactive Fiction and Text Generation course at UPenn.
+This is the notebook for the final project in my Interactive Fiction and Text Generation course at UPenn.
 My code leverages [the LIGHT dataset](https://arxiv.org/pdf/1903.03094.pdf) to generate descriptions for various objects, characters, and locations in interactive fiction games.